roobrt/DR-Bot/README.md

 - Mention Everyone (to ping roles)
 - Embed Links (could be used in future versions)

+> [!NOTE]
+> It is crucial that you make a Discord channel called "#tournament-alerts" and make sure that DRBot has permissions to write in it.
+> If you want to change the name of this channel, you must edit the code.

 ---

 ### 🚀 5.
 Run the Bot